Pikurrot/Minesweeper/README.md

 -Map size (x,y): Default is 30x30 (Medium size).\
 -Random seed: randomly generated seed for random generation of the board (you can set it to whatever you want).
 ### The 4 algorithms
-As the Minesweeper game is an NP-complete problem (it has no efficient solution algorithm), I have designed 4 algorithms that work for almost all situations, but, if the complexity is too high and none of the four is useful there, it will guess randomly, which may result in exploding a mine.
+As the Minesweeper game is an NP-complete problem (it has no efficient solution algorithm for now), I have designed 4 algorithms that work for almost all situations, but, if the complexity is too high and none of the four is useful there, it will guess randomly, which may result in exploding a mine.
 #### 1st algorithm
 For each tile A, if the number of unknown tiles neighboring tile A is equal to the number of tile A, then all those tiles will be flagged.\
 ![1st algorithm](/Readme_images/1st_algorithm.png)